 - Hospice and End of Life – Joseph Stern, MD

 About the Author

 As a nonprofit executive, thought leader, and author, Kim Thiboldeaux continues to make her mark on the global stage by ensuring that the patient’s voice is at the center of every conversation about cancer.
 The publication of Your Cancer Road Map: Navigating Life with Resilience is the latest example of how Thiboldeaux is a relentless ally for patients, caregivers, and survivors.

-Thiboldeaux is the Executive Chair of the Cancer Support Community, a global nonprofit network of 175 locations that deliver more than $50 million in free support and navigation services to patients and families each year.
+Thiboldeaux is the former CEO and Executive Chair of the Cancer Support Community, a global nonprofit network of 175 locations that deliver more than $50 million in free support and navigation services to patients and families each year.
 She coauthored Reclaiming Your Life After Diagnosis and The Total Cancer Wellness Guide, and she hosts the award-winning Frankly Speaking About Cancer radio show.
 Thiboldeaux also serves on multiple advisory boards, speaks at leading conferences, and frequently appears in national media outlets.